 \subsection{Deep-SOM models}

-Sensor data usually exist in a high-dimensional space that is difficult to cluster.
-SOMs are, therefore, typically trained on (compressed) data features, rather than the raw data directly.
-To eliminate the need for heuristic feature selection, a line of research has focused on exploiting the expressive power of deep learning models to learn features, while jointly training a SOM on these features.
-In this joint training strategy, the SOM objective can be seen as a regularizer on the encoding procedure, as it promotes a cluster-friendly feature space.
-Resulting models - dubbed deep-SOM models here - are in fact representation learning models that aim to find a lower-dimensional, and interpretable, manifold in which latent factors of variation are supposedly disentangled.

-Almost all deep-SOM research has focused on combining autoencoders \cite{Ferles2018, pesteie2018deep, Fortuin2019,Forest2019DeepMaps,Manduchi2021,Forest2021} with a SOM.
-These models can broadly be summarized as a vector-quantized (VQ) VAE \cite{VandenOordDeepMind}, with a topological organization of the vectors in the quantization codebook: the SOM.
+Deep-SOM research has focused on combining autoencoders \citep{Ferles2018, pesteie2018deep, Fortuin2019,Forest2019DeepMapsv2,Manduchi2021,Forest2021} with a SOM.
+These models can broadly be summarized as a vector-quantized variational autoencoder (VQ-VAE) \citep{VandenOordDeepMind}, with a topological organization of the vectors in the quantization codebook: the SOM.
 The models are trained end-to-end using error backpropagation of both a reconstruction \textit{task} loss $\mathcal{L}_{\text{task}}$ and a loss $\mathcal{L}_{\text{topo}}$ that encourages \textit{topological} ordering in the SOM.
 In general, a deep-SOM training objective takes the following form:

-and $\alpha$ controls the task-topological ordering trade-off.
-The topological loss thus replaces the original update rule of the SOM algorithm (as in \cref{eq:som_update_rule}).
-The features $\vz \in \mathcal{Z}$ are jointly optimized, and therefore also depend on $n$ now.
-To prevent clutter, we will, however, further omit the (n)-superscript in the rest of this work.
+Hyperparameter $\alpha$ controls the trade-off.
+The topological loss replaces the original update rule of the SOM algorithm from \cref{eq:som_update_rule}, and is in practice computed on mini-batches of data to approximate the expectation.
+The features in $\mathcal{Z}$ are jointly optimized via the parameters of the encoder, and thus also depend on $n$ now.
+To prevent clutter we will, however, omit the (n)-superscript in the following.